A unifying approach to tropicalization: Introduction

 \subsection{Content overview}

 This text is divided into two parts.
 The first part introduces ordered blueprints and ordered blue schemes.
 The second part applies this theory to tropicalization.

 The first part contains the following sections.
 After settling some conventions for this paper in section \ref{section: conventions}, we introduce ordered blueprints and various subcategories and functorial constructions in section \ref{section: ordered blueprints}.
 In section \ref{section: valuations}, we explain the relation of our notion of valuations to seminorms and Krull valuations.
 In section \ref{section: Ordered blue schemes}, we review and extend the theory of blue schemes to the realm of ordered blueprints, which provides the scheme theoretic background for the constructions in the second part of the paper.
+In section \ref{section: endofunctors and base extension to semiring schemes}, we extend several endofunctors on ordered blueprints to ordered blue schemes and we introduce the base extension to semiring schemes.
 In section \ref{section: rational points}, we explain how a topology on an ordered blueprint $T$ yields a topology on the set $X(T)$ of $T$-rational points.

-In section \ref{section: Connection to relative schemes}, we explain the connections to relative schemes after To\"en and Vaqui\'e and comment on the differences to the earlier version \cite{tropicalization1} of this paper.
+Note that the step from blueprints to ordered blueprints is subtle, in the sense that we merely relax an axiom, yet powerful, in the sense that it comes with various new aspects.
+Much of sections \ref{section: ordered blueprints} and \ref{section: valuations} is dedicated to a discussion of these novelties.
+Much of sections \ref{section: Ordered blue schemes} and \ref{section: endofunctors and base extension to semiring schemes} follows our previous developments for blue schemes.
+Topologies for rational point sets (section \ref{section: rational points}) are a novel aspect to the general theory.

-In section \ref{section: Scheme theoretic tropicalization}, we introduce the general concept of tropicalizing an ordered blue scheme along a valuation and prove the central results Theorems A and B. In the subsequent sections, we explain the relation to other concepts of analytifications and tropicalizations and prove Theorems \ref{thmC}--\ref{thmH}.
-Since the section headers are self-explanatory, we refer the reader to the table of contents for finding the corresponding results.
+The second parts starts with section \ref{section: Scheme theoretic tropicalization}, which introduces the general concept of tropicalizing an ordered blue scheme along a valuation and prove the central results Theorems \ref{thmA} and \ref{thmB}.
+In the subsequent sections, we explain the relation to other concepts of analytifications and tropicalizations and prove Theorems \ref{thmC}--\ref{thmH}.
+Since the section headers are self-explanatory, we would like to refer the reader to the table of contents for finding the corresponding results.